Back

 Section 1.
 Requirements for the PSAT 10

 Step 1: Testing Device.
-You will need an eligible fully charged testing device ("Testing Device") that can connect to the internet to take the test.
+You will need to bring an eligible fully charged testing device ("Testing Device") that can connect to the internet to take the test.
 Testing Devices are one of the following: Windows laptop or tablet, Mac laptop, iPad, or compatible desktop computer in a school computer lab.
 You can also use a Chromebook if it is a School-Managed Testing Device as defined below.
 You cannot take the PSAT 10 on a mobile phone.
 The Testing Device must have sufficient charge to last the duration of the test and setup.

-• School-Managed Testing Device: a device your school provides to you for your use in testing that your school has administrative rights over.
+• School-Managed Testing Device: A device your school provides to you for your use in testing that your school has administrative rights over.

-• Personal Testing Device: a device you bring for your use in testing that is not provided by your school.
+• Personal Testing Device: A device you bring for your use in testing that is not provided by your school.
 If you bring a Personal Testing Device, you must make sure that it is allowed by your school.
-You are responsible for making sure your Testing Device is running on the latest operating system software, and if it isn't, you must update it prior to testing.
+You are responsible for making sure your Testing Device is running on the latest operating system software, and if it isn’t, you must update it prior to testing.
 Schools reserve the right to deny use of outside devices on their school networks.
 Students may be asked to use a School-Managed Testing Device in these instances.

 Step 4.
 Test Day.